NicholasSynovic/nicholassynovic.github.io/content/summaries/how-developers-and-managers-define-and-trade-productivity-for-quality.md

 ---
 title: A summary of How Developers and Managers Define and Trade Productivity for Quality by Margaret-Anne Storey et al.
-description: A summary of How Developers and Managers Define and Trade Productivity for Quality by Margaret-Anne Storey et al.
+description: Published in the proceeding of the 2022 CHASE confrence
-summary: A summary of How Developers and Managers Define and Trade Productivity for Quality by Margaret-Anne Storey et al.
+summary: Published in the proceeding of the 2022 CHASE confrence

-categories: [summary, productivity, managers, developers, SE, software engineering, quality, survey, microsoft]
+categories: [summary, Software, software engineering, Software creation, management]
 citations: [https://doi.org/10.1145/1273445.1273458, https://doi.org/10.1145/3528579.3529177,
   https://doi.org/10.1145/3454122.3454124, https://doi.org/10.1109/TSE.2018.2842201,
   https://doi.org/10.1007/978-1-4842-4221-6_3, https://www.microsoft.com/en-us/research/publication/appendix-to-productivity-quality-alignment,